How to Buy an Engagement Ring

-While diamonds remain the most beloved option, some people like going off the beaten trail with their stones (be it for cost, style or other reasons).
-If you’re fiancé(e) doesn’t seem like the type to proudly sport a diamond, try a different gem.
+While diamonds remain the most beloved option for engagement rings, some people like going off the beaten trail with their stones (be it for cost, style or other reasons).
+If your fiancé(e) doesn’t seem like the type to proudly sport a diamond, try a different gem.
 This opens a whole world of colour options, so choose wisely.
 Here are some of the most popular alternatives:

 - Amethyst: Violet

 - Sapphire: Multiple colours, commonly deep blue, but also pink, purple, green, yellow, orange, black and colourless.

 - Topaz: Multiple colours, commonly blue, yellow, brown or red.

 - Opal: Takes on many colours